capactio/capact/docs/investigation/multi-cluster/README.md

         image: docker/whalesay
 ```

 This can be added during the render process by our [Argo Renderer](https://github.com/capactio/capact/tree/main/pkg/sdk/renderer/argo).
-Unfortunately, as this is still work in progress we cannot relay on it.
+Unfortunately, as this is still a work in progress, we cannot relay on it.
 It can be revisited in the future.

 **Pros:**
 - Creates workload directly on target cluster,